keiranworrell/CoventryNetworkAnalysis/README.md

 Some of the scripts included in this repository are tailored for use with a network of this book, for example networkAnalysis/giant_stability.py contains some character names.
 If these scripts are to be used in the analysis of any other texts, the specifics for *Shaka Zulu* must first be removed.

 We have included two main pieces of functionality in this repository - one for collection of data, and one for the analysis of data.
 The main.py script will, when run, request that the user chooses between these functions and will then launch the requested one.
+Note that before running this main.py script, the paths to the nodes and edegs .csv files must be specified in the script.

 ### Data Collection